 How We're Getting There

 Today, TB, MDR-TB, and XDR-TB are each treated differently — with different drugs, and for different lengths of time.
 Because there is virtually no resistance to new drugs with novel mechanisms of action, regimens composed entirely of new drugs can treat all types of TB, erasing treatment distinctions.
-TB Alliance and partners are developing regimens that contain multiple new drugs, including the first completely novel regimen to enter clinical testing, in attempt to transform the TB treatment landscape.
+TB Alliance and partners are developing regimens that contain multiple new drugs in attempt to transform the TB treatment landscape.

 How We're Getting There Faster